Dr Jeffrey Stevenson Murer, Senior Lecturer

 - “Witness to a Fraud: Loshina, Tanya with Ray Thomas and Mary Mayer, eds., The Imposition of a Fake Political Settlement in the Northern Caucasus: The 2003 Chechen Presidential Election,” (Stuttgart, ibidem-Verlag, 2007) in Nationalities Papers 35(4) Autumn 2007, pp.790-791.

-- Contribution to Excellence in Education Teaching Award, St Andrews Student Association, University of St Andrews, April 2016.
+- Teaching Award for "Contributions in Excellence in Education", St Andrews Student Association, University of St Andrews, April 2016

 - Pathways of European State Formation (IR3044)

 - Identity, Belonging and Others (IR4538)

 - Economy of Anger: Marxism, Psychoanalysis, and the Politics of Status (IR4572)

 - Terrorism and Liberal Democracy (IR5007)